 The story in Baldur's Gate 3 is unrelated to the previous installments of the series – it takes place about a hundred years after the events presented in the Throne of Bhaal.
 The story begins with the invasion of the Illithids (also known as mind flayers) on the eponymous city – Baldur's Gate.

 Some of the inhabitants were kidnapped during the attack and then turned into a Mind Flayer.
 This is caused by an embryo that feeds on the host's brain.

 You play as a character who managed to avoid being kidnapped.
 However, you were infected with one of these embryos.
 At first, the main character tries to get rid of the parasite.
 However, they slowly discover that thanks to it, they have abilities unavailable to healthy people.

-Will Baldur's Gate 3 get released on consoles?
+Will Baldur's Gate 3 be released on consoles?

 Why isn't Baldur's Gate 3 created by BioWare?

 Since then, there have been rumors of the studio working on the third game.
-However, in mid-2019, Larian Studios has announced that they are working on Baldur's Gate 3.
+However, it was not until mid-2019 that Larian Studios announced they were working on Baldur's Gate 3.

 Baldur's Gate III Video Game

 More About Baldur's Gate III

 Hair in RPG games is a serious matter.
 You can laugh as much as you want, but in Baldur's Gate 3 this aspect has been refined like no other game.